impactorbitco/handbook-main/content/ims/policies/information-security/Security Awareness.md

 1. Continuous Improvement

 Security awareness is not a one-time activity but an ongoing process.
-Green Orbit Digital will continuously assess the effectiveness of our security awareness programme and make improvements based on:
+Impact Orbit Creative Group will continuously assess the effectiveness of our security awareness programme and make improvements based on:

 Regular Training Updates: Training content will be regularly updated to address emerging threats and the latest security trends.